 These peanut butter cupcakes are for the true peanut butter lover – they are super peanuty, light, fluffy, and moist.
-They taste like peanut butter cookies in cupcake format.
-Top them with peanut butter frosting for extra PB goodness!
+They taste like peanut butter cookies in cupcake format, especially when topped with a swirl of peanut butter frosting.

 The secret to making these peanut butter cupcakes amazing is to use a lot of peanut butter.
 The same is true for peanut butter cookies or even peanut butter dog treats!
 The more peanut butter you can put into your recipe, the more your PB lovers will appreciate them.

 I prefer to use smooth peanut butter (chunky will work, but obviously you’ll taste the chunks).
 Also, if you use natural peanut butter, be sure to mix it well to incorporate the oil that’s risen to the top before adding it to the cupcakes.

 (You can also make these nut allergy-friendly by using SunButter instead of peanut butter and using regular vegetable oil instead of peanut oil.)

 To intensify the peanut flavor, this recipe also uses roasted peanut oil.
 Unlike regular peanut oil, roasted peanut oil smells and tastes strongly of peanuts.
 If you can’t find roasted peanut oil, you can use any peanut oil or vegetable oil.

 These cupcakes have just the right about of salt.
 Salt brings out the flavor in peanut butter.
 Choose unsalted peanut butter for the cupcakes so that you can control how much salt you add to the cupcakes.

 If you’ve never made cupcakes before, refer to my post on how to make cupcakes before getting started.

 Start by mixing your dry ingredients: sugar, cake flour, baking powder, baking soda, and salt.
 You can use all-purpose flour in a pinch, but the cake flour helps to make a lighter cupcake.